Updated March 12, 2019

 Tax Forms Now Require Indication of Coverage

-Starting in filing year 2018, the IRS will not process individual tax returns unless taxpayers indicate whether they have health coverage.
-This will be the first year the IRS will NOT accept nor process tax returns that omit this information.
-The IRS announced, “This change in process reflects the requirements of the ACA and the IRS’s obligation to administer the health care law”.
+Starting in filing year 2018, the IRS stated they will NOT process individual tax returns unless taxpayers indicate whether they have health coverage.
+2019 will be the second year the IRS will NOT accept nor process tax returns that omit this information.
+The IRS announced, “This change in process reflects the requirements of the ACA and the IRS’s obligation to administer the health care law.”
 So starting this year, electronically filed tax returns that do not indicate whether the individual had health coverage for the year will NOT be accepted.
 Also, paper tax returns that do not confirm compliance may be suspended, and any refunds due may be delayed.

 ACA Limits and ACA Penalties

-We all should know by now that applicable large employers (ALEs) are required to offer affordable, minimum value health coverage to their full-time eligible employees or pay ACA penalties.
-As in previous filing years, employers will notice an increase of the ESRP (Employer Shared Responsibility Provision) penalties for the 2018 filing year.
-The sledgehammer penalty has been increased to $2,320 annually per full-time employee (minus the first 30 FTEs).
-The tack-hammer penalty has been increased to $3,480 annually per full-time employee who receives a tax credit.
+We all should know by now that applicable large employers (ALEs) are required to offer affordable, minimum value health coverage to their full-time eligible employees, or pay ACA penalties.
+As in previous filing years, employers will likely see an increase of the ESRP (Employer Shared Responsibility Provision) penalties for the 2019 filing year.
+For 2019 filing, the sledgehammer penalty has been increased to $2,500 annually per full-time employee (minus the first 30 FTEs).
+The tack-hammer penalty has been increased to $3,750 annually per full-time employee who receives a tax credit.

 The ACA requirements indicate that health coverage is considered affordable if the employee’s plan contribution does not exceed a set percentage of the employee’s household income for the tax year.
-Employers should note that the affordability threshold percentage has decreased to 9.56% for the 2018 filing year.
+Employers should note that the affordability threshold percentage has increased to 9.86% for the 2019 filing year.
 Therefore, in order for your medical plan to be considered affordable, it should not exceed this amount.

 IRS 226-J Letters Will Continue